Did Amazon violate federal laws? Lawmakers ask for DOJ probe

 In a May 2020 letter to Amazon founder and then-CEO Jeff Bezos, the antitrust subcommittee threatened a subpoena if Bezos didn’t agree voluntarily to appear before the panel.

-The Wall Street Journal reported in May 2020 that Amazon used sensitive, confidential information about sellers on its marketplace, their products and transactions to develop its own competing products.
+The Wall Street Journal reported at that time that Amazon used sensitive, confidential information about sellers on its marketplace, their products and transactions to develop its own competing products.
 An Amazon executive denied such a practice in statements at a subcommittee hearing in July 2019, saying the company has a formal policy against it.

 Amazon says it investigates any allegation of violations of its policies and takes appropriate action when warranted.